franzprante/reprod-fin-copied/content/post/2016-10-19-creating-interactive-plots-with-r-and-highcharts.md

 The inspiration for this visualization is a FiveThirtyEight article titled [Some People Are Too Superstitious To Have A Baby On Friday The 13th](http://fivethirtyeight.com/features/some-people-are-too-superstitious-to-have-a-baby-on-friday-the-13th/).
 FiveThirtyEight generously makes the data used in (some of) their articles available on their [GitHub repository](https://github.com/fivethirtyeight/data).
 The data used in this particular analysis can be found [here](https://github.com/mine-cetinkaya-rundel/highcharts-in-r/tree/master/data).

 Our goal is to [recreate this particular visualization](http://i2.wp.com/espnfivethirtyeight.files.wordpress.com/2016/05/bialik-fridaythe13th-2.png?quality=90&strip=all&w=1150&ssl=1).
 In order to do so, we need to calculate the differences between the number of births on the 13th and the average of 6th and 20th of each month, and aggregate these values for the days of the week.
-This is nothing a bit of dplyr and tidyr can’t handle.
+This is nothing a bit of dplyr and tidyr can't handle.

 Let's load the necessary packages: